Criteria for collaboration

 Three week’s processing time

-Many applications necessitate that KB makes detailed investigations to produce the necessary documentation for a decision.
-It is therefore crucial that you submit your application well in advance of any deadlines with external funding agencies.
+KB receives many applications, which is why we make detailed investigations to produce the necessary documentation for a decision.
+For this reason, it is crucial that you submit your application well in advance of any deadlines with external funding agencies.
 Processing time is generally three weeks.